vitorbritto/dexter-momentum/react/@concepts/01-jsx.md

     },
     key:"",         // The key of the element to create. ref:""          // The ref of the element to create.
+    _owner: null,   // The owner of the element to create.
+    _store: {}      // The store of the element to create.
 }
 ```

+**Breaking Down the Output**

+- `type` → This tells React that element is a kind of HTML tag.
+Example: `div`, `h1`, `button`, etc.
+- `props` → This contains the attributes (like className, onClick, or id...) and child elements.
+Children is the content inside of the `div` tag.
+- `key` → If you've ever rendered a list with the map() function, then you've probably seen this.
+Key is essential in some cases.
+We will see an actual use-case of -key in this blog.
+You will also learn why key prop is so important in React.
+- `ref` → Ref is used to directly access and interact with the DOM.
+If you've ever used the useRef() hook, then you know this.
+- `_owner` → This property is used by React for tracking which component is responsible for creating an element during debugging.
+It helps React determine the source of errors in development mode.
+Usually not accessed directly in application code.
+- `_store` → Another internal React property used for storing metadata about the element.
+Can contain information about validation, warnings, etc.

 ## Example